clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `soft_file_limit`

-Set the soft limit on the number of file descriptors synapse can use.
+Set the soft limit on the number of file descriptors relapse can use.
-Zero is used to indicate synapse should set the soft limit to the hard limit.
+Zero is used to indicate relapse should set the soft limit to the hard limit.
 Defaults to 0.

 Example configuration: